warishasan/Learning-HTML/practiceProjects/01_Text/readme.md

 6. Display a sentence with a superscript number for footnotes.
 7. Abbreviate "HyperText Markup Language" as "HTML" using an abbreviation tag.
 8. Provide an inline code example with the text "`<p>`This is a paragraph.`</p>`" using a code tag.
-9. Create a hyperlink with the text "Visit my portfolio" that links to "https://www.example.com."

 Remember to structure your HTML document correctly and use the appropriate text markup tags for each requirement.
 Test your document in a web browser to ensure the elements are displayed as intended.